Benjamin-Chauvet/Booking_Hotels_Ranking/README.md

 ![Prix](img/capture_density.png)

-Note we have a skew normal distribution with the average price $\approx$ 287€ higher than the median price $\approx$ 250€.
+It has a skew normal distribution with the average price $\approx$ 287€ higher than the median price $\approx$ 250€.

 Now, let's look at the target variable correlations.